jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/construct-carbon-records.md

 # Carbon Records

-Carbon records are implemented by the `jak_carbon` structured defined in `src/jak_carbon.h`.
+Carbon records are implemented by the `carbon` structured defined in `src/carbon.h`.

-In a nutshell, Carbon records are a memory file (`jak_memfile`), the memory block (`jak_memblock`) to which this memory file writes and reads, an error and status structure (`jak_error`), and some internal variables for book-keeping.
+In a nutshell, Carbon records are a memory file (`memfile`), the memory block (`memblock`) to which this memory file writes and reads, an err and status structure (`err`), and some internal variables for book-keeping.
 A Carbon record is a flat object that is encoded according to the [Columnar Binary JSON (Carbon) specification](http://www.carbonspec.org) by using functionality of the contained memory file to read and write safly in one continuous memory area managned by the memory block.

 Modification on Carbon records (including their creation) are atomic operations that may consists of several sub operations, such as insertion or a particular property.
-Each atomic modification is managed by a record-local revision context (`jak_carbon_revise`), which is wrapped by a special context (`jak_carbon_new`) for creation of new Carbon records.
+Each atomic modification is managed by a record-local revision context (`carbon_revise`), which is wrapped by a special context (`carbon_new`) for creation of new Carbon records.

 ## Abstract Types and Containers